 Liberty Village’s go-to spot for buttermilk fried chicken and waffles certainly does not disappoint.
 Served with brown sugar butter and hot honey sauce on the side, it’s a sweet and savoury meal that’s totally worth the post-brunch food coma.

 If you want to go all out this National Fried Chicken Day, round up a few friends and make a reservation at Momofuku Noodle Bar for their signature fried chicken feast.
-The meal includes two whole fried chickens, one southern style and one Korean style, and it comes with scallion pancakes, ginger scallion sauce, jalapeno garlic sauce, pickled vegetables, radishes, herbs and tabasco salt on the side.
+The meal includes two whole fried chickens, one southern style and one Korean style.
+It comes with scallion pancakes, ginger scallion sauce, jalapeño garlic sauce, pickled vegetables, radishes, herbs and tabasco salt on the side.

 If you’ve ever wanted to eat a piece of fried chicken bigger than your head, this is the place to go.
 Located in the heart of the city near Yonge and Gerrard, their schnitzel-sized offerings come in a range of flavours and levels of crispiness that will surely satisfy every kind of fried chicken connoisseur.

 Contrary to popular belief, you don’t need to venture down to the deep south for quality chicken and waffles.
 Just head to Dirty Bird in Kensington Market and order the ODB.
 The meal – a crispy-yet-juicy quarter leg covered in their signature Dirty Sauce atop a buttery waffle with maple syrup – is a delicious Canadian take on a classic.